swup/scripts-plugin/README.md

 # Swup Scripts Plugin

+A [swup](https://swup.js.org) plugin for re-evaluating scripts.

-This plugin re-evaluates any `<script>` tags inside the `<head>` and/or `<body>` of your website on swup's `contentReplaced` event.
-This can be helpful if you don't have full control over the scripts included on your website and need to re-run certain scripts on every page view.
+Re-run any `<script>` tags inside the `<head>` and/or `<body>` on every page view.
+This can be helpful if you don't have full control over the scripts included on your website.

-The plugin will ignore any script tags with the attribute `[data-swup-ignore-script]`.
-It is also necessary to add this attribute to the script from where you are initializing swup itself, to prevent the creation of multiple swup instances.
+Ignores any script tags with the attribute `[data-swup-ignore-script]`.
+This attribute **must be** on the script tag that initializes swup itself to prevent creating multiple swup instances.

-**🚨Warning:** This plugin is only intended as a last resort for projects with little control over what scripts are included.
-Re-running your scripts without first destroying any previous scripts can lead to memory leaks and in the worst case break your page.
+**🚨 Warning:** Use this plugin as a last resort for projects with limited control over the included scripts.
+Running scripts without destroying previous ones can cause memory leaks and potentially break your page.
-Use this at your own risk.

 ## Installation